The Heisenberg category of a category: The numerical Grothendieck group and the Heisenberg algebra of a category

 The remaining assertions now follow by adjunction of $F^*$ and $F_*$.
-Indeed, for any $a \in D_c(\A)$ and for any $b \in D_c(\B)$ we have
+Indeed, for any $a \in \catDc(\A)$ and for any $b \in \catDc(\B)$ we have

-Thus $F^\ast$ and $F_\ast$ take $\ker \chi$ to $\ker \chi$ and so induce maps of numerical Grothendieck groups. \end{proof}
+Thus $F^\ast$ and $F_\ast$ take $\ker \chi$ to $\ker \chi$ and so induce maps of numerical Grothendieck groups . \end{proof}

-\section{The \dg Heisenberg 2-category}
+\chapter{The \dg Heisenberg $2$-category}

-We fix a smooth and proper \dg category $\basecat$ equipped with a homotopy Serre functor $S$.
-Recall from Section~\ref{subsec:dg-homotopy-serre} that up to Morita equivalence any smooth and proper \dg category admits a homotopy Serre functor and that any such functor $S$ induces a Serre trace map $\Tr\colon\Hom_{\basecat}(a, Sa) \to \kk$ for any $a \in \basecat$.
+{ Let $\basecat$ be any smooth and proper \dg category.
+We fix this choice throughout the rest of the paper.
+Now, recall from Section~\ref{section-enhanced-categories} that we work with DG categories up to Morita equivalence, viewing them as enhanced triangulated categories.
+Replace therefore $\basecat$ by its perfect hull $\hperf\basecat$.
+This doesn't change the Morita equivalence class of $\basecat$.
+However, it ensures that $\basecat$ is homotopy direct summand complete and admits a homotopy Serre functor.
+Note that, as explained in Section~\ref{subsec:dg-homotopy-serre}, any homotopy Serre functor $S$ induces a Serre trace map $\Tr\colon\Hom_{\basecat}(a, Sa) \to \kk$ for any $a \in \basecat$. }

 In this section we define a $\HoDGCat$-enriched bicategory $\hcat\basecat$, the \emph{Heisenberg category} of $\basecat$.
 This category is a monoidal Drinfeld quotient of the perfect hull of a simpler strict \dg $2$-category $\hcat*\basecat$ which we set up in the following paragraphs.
 We take the Drinfeld quotient to impose certain relations in $\hcat\basecat$ which we only expect to hold on the level of homotopy categories, unlike the relations we impose on $\hcat*\basecat$ which must hold on the \dg level.